lucapette/web/main/content/writing/event-driven-microservices-a-comparative-analysis-of-kafka-streams-and-typestream.md

 extract novels from the `application.books` topic into a `application.novels` topic is a perfect fit.

-Now that (hopefully) the context is clearer and we also have a trivial example to work with, let's look at what Kafka Streams and TypeStream are and how they can solve such a problem.
+Now that (hopefully) the context is clearer, and we also have a trivial example to work with, let's look at what Kafka Streams and TypeStream are and how they can solve such a problem.